prody/ProDy/doc/tutorial.rst

 -------------------------------------------------------------------------------

-Additionally, results can be written in plain text files for analysis with other programs using the :func:`~dynamics.writeArray` function:
+Additionally, results can be written in plain text files for analysis with other programs using the :func:`~.writeArray` function:

 >>> writeArray('ubi_pca_modes.txt', pca.getArray(), format='%8.3f')
 'ubi_pca_modes.txt'